lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 awk '$3 == "snow"'
 </code></pre>

-Replace a specific string in a file with another one.
+<h2>Replace a specific string in a file with another one.</h2>
 The following example replaced the string "fea" in the file "hello.txt" with the string "asd". s -- substitute; g -- global, replace any found matches; i -- realtime works with file (without it the changed result will be ouput on screen -- suppose you don't specify any output file other than standard output -- instead of actually changing the original file)
 <pre><code>sed -i 's/fea/asd/g' hello.txt</code></pre>
 If you just want to replace the content of a certain column (say, change "12" in the first ID column with "8"), you can do
 <pre><code>sed -i 's/12/8/1' hello.txt</code></pre>
 If you just want to replace the matched string at a line (say, change all "0" in the second line to "1"), you can do
 <pre><code>sed -i '2s/0/1/g' geno.gz</code></pre>
+If you want to replace only if the file name matches another string or has a specific extension or is of a certain type, you can use
+<pre><code>find . -type f -name "*.sh" -exec sed -i 's/Xmx20g/Xmx12g/g' {} +</code></pre>

-Count the number of unique values of a field in a tab-delimited text file
+<h2>Count the number of unique values of a field in a tab-delimited text file</h2>
 <pre><code>cut -f 1 input_file | sort | uniq</code></pre>
 This command gets unique values in field 1 (1 is column no.), replacing 1 by 2 will give you unique values in field 2.
 To count the number of unique occurences you can make use of wc command in the chain as: